Skip to main content

 Try to get yourself into a routine by going to bed at around the same time each night, as well as waking up at the same time every morning.
 It could improve the quality of your sleep.

-10. Cut down on alcohol
+10. Cut Down on Alcohol

 Alcohol can make you sleepy, but it’s a good idea to avoid it before bed – especially if you're already having problems sleeping because of a cold.